merdok/homebridge-miot/docs/robotcleaner.md

 ]
 ```

 Robot cleaners can use local MIOT or MiCloud.
-Matter robot controls require local MIOT, so a robot configured with `micloud.forceMiCloud`, `micloud.useCachedSession` plus a model-level MiCloud requirement, or another MiCloud-only path is exposed through the existing HAP robot switch instead of Matter.
+Matter robot controls currently require local MIOT, so a robot configured with `micloud.forceMiCloud`, `micloud.useCachedSession` plus a model-level MiCloud requirement, or another MiCloud-only path is exposed through the existing HAP robot switch instead of Matter.
+This is an implementation choice to provide strict command results without adding Matter traffic to MiCloud rate limits, not a limitation of Matter itself.

 Matter support requires Homebridge 2.x with Matter enabled on the main bridge or on the plugin child bridge.
 If Matter is disabled or unavailable, `auto`, `matter`, and `both` fall back to the existing HomeKit switch; `hap` always uses the existing HomeKit switch.

-Matter room discovery is best-effort because Xiaomi/Roborock/Dreame/Viomi/IJAI expose rooms differently.
-It is intentionally local-only to avoid MiCloud rate limits.
-If discovery cannot find names, the plugin uses stable labels such as `Room 80001026443`.
-Use `matterRooms` to rename discovered rooms or to supply room IDs manually.
+Matter room discovery is capability-driven rather than limited to one brand.
+The plugin uses MIOT map room-list actions or readable room metadata when a robot advertises them, plus the legacy `get_room_mapping` method for Roborock/Rockrobo models.
+Models without a discovery interface can still use `matterRooms` to provide room IDs manually.
+Discovery is intentionally local-only to avoid MiCloud rate limits; if a discovered room has no name, the plugin uses a stable label such as `Room 80001026443`.

 ### Room cleaning